Lectures on Lie groups over local fields: Abstract

 \section{Abstract}

-The goal of these notes is to provide an introduction to $p$-adic Lie groups and Lie groups over fields of Laurent series, with an emphasis on relations to the structure theory of totally disconnected, locally compact topological groups.
+The goal of these notes is to provide an introduction to $p$-adic Lie groups and Lie groups over fields of Laurent series, with an emphasis on the dynamics of automorphisms and the specialization of Willis' theory to this setting.
 In particular, we shall discuss the scale, tidy subgroups and contraction groups for automorphisms of Lie groups over local fields.
 Special attention is paid to the case of Lie groups over local fields of positive characteristic.

-Lie groups over local fields (notably $p$-adic Lie groups) are among those totally disconnected, locally compact groups which are both well accessible and arise frequently.
-For example, they are encountered in connection with the following topics in the theory of locally compact groups: \begin{description} \item[Contraction groups] $p$-adic Lie groups are among the basic building blocks for totally disconnected contraction groups.
-In fact, let $G$ be a totally disconnected, locally compact topological group and $\alpha\colon G\to G$ be an automorphism which is \emph{contractive}, i.e., $\alpha^n(x)\to 1$ as $n\to\infty$, for each $x\in G$.
-Then the torsion elements form a closed subgroup $\tor(G)$ and

-for certain $\alpha$-stable $p$-adic Lie groups $G_p$ (see~\cite{SIM}). \item[{\boldmath $\Z^n$}-actions] If $\Z^n$ acts with a dense orbit on a locally compact group~$G$ via automorphisms, then $G$ has a compact normal subgroup~$K$ invariant under the action such that
+{\bf Classification:} Primary 22E20; Secondary 22D05, 22E35, 26E30, 37D10.\ for certain $\alpha$-stable $p$-adic Lie groups $G_p$ (see~\cite{SIM}). \item[{\boldmath $\Z^n$}-actions] If $\Z^n$ acts with a dense orbit on a locally compact group~$G$ via automorphisms, then $G$ has a compact normal subgroup~$K$ invariant under the action such that